sanity-io/sanity-plugin-mux-input/README.md

   The token is stored in the dataset as a document of the type `mux.apiKey` with the id `secrets.mux`.
   Having the ID be non-root ensures that only editors are able to see it.

-  The MUX plugin will find it’s access tokens by fetching this document.
+  The Mux plugin will find it’s access tokens by fetching this document.

 # Playing videos in the frontend